-Come July 2020, Tokyo is set to be the centre stage of the world’s greatest sporting extravaganza as it hosts the upcoming edition of the Summer Olympics.
+Come July 2020, Tokyo is set to be the center stage of the world's greatest sporting extravaganza as it hosts the upcoming edition of the Summer Olympics.
 Ripples of the preparations for the quadrennial event can already be witnessed in the country.
 While athletes are leaving no stones unturned in a bid to earn the decorated Olympic medal, there's a smoke brewing underneath, as dark as the chimney steam, a cloud of controversies.

 One can feel the breeze of the Olympic Games in India when selection controversies start cropping up from every walk of sport.
 The air around the Indian sports turns toxic and the landscape is changed into a bullring.
 Fighting inside, are the ones who've already lost the battle cry.

 It's not uncommon that some of the greatest names in Olympics history have had to get to the Games after a trial.
 For Indian athletes, challenges pertaining to participation are not limited to their performance or training but have rather moved to an alleged political conundrum by the national authorities.

 There is a reason all advanced sporting nations who have a system in place conduct trials across sports.
 To put the idea of fair selection into perspective, the most successful and decorated Olympian of all time with a total of 28 medals - Michael Phelps, too, has to qualify in his trials to make his case for the Olympics.